-We met in DIT in SL and were teleported to a Secondlife training ground, unfortunately we had no voice interaction,only having the text box for discussion, which caused many questions to be over looked.
+We met in DIT in SL we were all teleported to a Secondlife training ground.
+Unfortunately we had no voice interaction only having the text box for discussion, which caused many questions to be over looked.

-The grounds were used to make movies, there were places to learn how to build in sl and nurses attended training simulators there.
+The grounds were used to make movies, there were places to learn how to build in SL and nurses attended training simulators in the area.
 I really find all the possibilities intriguing here.
-We were shown a area dedicated to communicating the opinions of the students before the ability to use voice on SL, the area had a device built in it with sections, dividing the opinions from strongly disagree to strongly agree, then generating a pie chart in the centre of the structure whenever a avitar entered the section, the results could be easily analysed … it worked really well.
+We were shown a area dedicated to communicating the opinions of the students before the ability to use voice on SL.
+The area had a device built into it with sections dividing up the opinions from strongly disagree to strongly agree.
+There was a automatic stat generating a pie chart in the centre of the structure.
+Whenever a avatar entered the section, the results could be easily and instantly analysed.

-This week we started by discussing our personal feelings towards the virtual ability community, some of us feel this place would have helped others in similar situations to have a more fulfilling lives.
-I myself have been unable to physically go out much, due to back injuries, second life has allowed me to participate in lessons, also have some sort of social interaction over the last few weeks with ease and comfort, overall it has been a eye-opening experience to the positive and negative aspects, of living a digital life.
+This week we started by discussing our personal feelings towards the virtual ability community.
+Some of us feel the place would have helped others in similar situations to have a more fulfilling lives.
+I myself have been unable to physically go out much, due to back injuries.
+Second life conveniently allowed me to participate in lessons also have some sort of social interaction over the last few weeks with ease and comfort.
+Overall it has been a eye-opening experience to the positive and negative aspects of living a digital life.

-We discussed the beauty found throughout SL, many places visually are beautifully designed there, we discussed the possibility of doing a exhibition within ability island, which will be arranged over the coming weeks with Gentle Heron.
+We discussed the beauty found throughout SL.
+Many places are aesthetically beautifully designed there.
+We discussed the possibility of doing a exhibition within ability island, which will be arranged over the coming weeks with Gentle Heron.